jmerski/HTML-PoeM/README.md

 Monday, November 11, 2024 @ 02:11:31 PM
 Attack key works which is nice but the animations aren't great.
 Need to figure out how to make them based on char orientation.
 This is still not a realistic example of a database + real game setup.

+Monday, November 11, 2024 @ 02:36:38 PM
+It seems like I should only commit based on which llm I am using.
+A lot of the times they give bad results and that is okay.